UPDATED 12/18/20: the IRS released additional guidance for determining the amount of tax credit for qualified family leave wages.

 Employers with less than 500 employees (or who meet the “alternative size standard” or requisite size standards for certain industries) can receive up to 2.5 times their average monthly payroll costs in 2019, up to $10 million, in loans from the Small Business Administration (SBA).
 See the PPP FAQs for additional information on size requirements (Q#2) and how to calculate payroll costs (Q #14).

-Amounts spent within the first 8 weeks of the loan on payroll costs (which includes payments for healthcare coverage), interest on mortgage, rent, and utilities, are eligible for loan forgiveness (at least 75% of the forgiven amount must be used for payroll).
-The loan forgiveness will be reduced if, during the first 8 weeks of the loan:
+Amounts spent within the first 24 weeks of the loan or December 31, 2020 (whichever is earlier) on payroll costs (which includes payments for healthcare coverage), interest on mortgage, rent, and utilities, are eligible for loan forgiveness (at least 60% of the forgiven amount must be used for payroll).
+The loan forgiveness will be reduced if:

 Emergency Injury Disaster Loan (EIDL)